bainjen/CARS/README.md

 ## Future Development Ideas

-- implemting batch mutations in GraphQL for more efficient updates to DynamoDB tables
+- implementing batch mutations in GraphQL for more efficient updates to DynamoDB tables

 - add user authentication